Is Weed Legal in Bali 2026? The Myths vs. The Harsh Legal Reality

 - Group III Narcotics: Substances used in medicine with lower abuse potential.
 Includes some codeine-class medications.

-The placement of cannabis in Group I — alongside heroin — is not an administrative oversight or an outdated relic waiting to be updated.
+The placement of cannabis in Group I, alongside heroin, is not an administrative oversight or an outdated relic waiting to be updated.
 It reflects a deliberate, actively maintained policy position of the Indonesian government at the highest levels.
 The National Narcotics Board (Badan Narkotika Nasional, or BNN) has repeatedly and explicitly stated that cannabis will remain a Group I narcotic for the foreseeable future.

 What the New 2026 Criminal Code (KUHP) Actually Changed